Mexico Revisited | Oaxaca & Beyond

 A morning flight transports us to Oaxaca, in the unspoilt terrain of the south-western Mexican highlands – an area overflowing with archaeological gems.

 On arrival, we visit the Baroque complex of Santo Domingo Church, the interior of which has been lavishly decorated with over 60,000 sheets of 23.5-karat gold leaf.
-A museum here displays a significant collection of pre-Colombian artefacts, including the contents of a tomb from Monte Albán, which we visit on Day 14.
+A museum here displays a significant collection of pre-Columbian artefacts, including the contents of a tomb from Monte Albán, which we visit on Day 14.
 A useful introduction to the area.

 We journey from Oaxaca to Dainzu, an ancient Zapotec village just a short ride from the city, with structural remains boasting an unusually high artistic quality.
 Our next stop is Mitla, a famous and graceful late post-Classic site with unique stone mosaic designs on its facades – a decorative technique found nowhere else in Mexico.
 As a religious centre, Mitla was the primary site of the Zapotec culture.
 Its buildings are encircled by cacti, and feature a religious complex in which ritual human sacrifices would once have been made.